The Vista: Tenants

-Redevelopment (2022–present)
+Redevelopment

-On March 21, 2022, the Lewisville City Council approved an agreement with Catalyst Urban Development to prepare for the first phases of a Music City Mall redevelopment project.
-The mall was then purchased by 1000 South Vermont LLC in September 2022.
-Upon the sale of the mall, the live performances were discontinued, and the Ten Commandments monument was removed.
-The following month, signage featuring the Music City Mall name and logo was removed from the building, revealing the original Vista Ridge Mall signage which sat underneath.
-Tenants and employees of the mall were informed that the mall would once again be renamed, this time to "The Vista".
-In November 2022, mall directories were updated to reflect the new name, although exterior signage still refers to the mall as "Vista Ridge Mall".

 In March 2023, during the annual Lewisville City Council Retreat, plans were discussed to redevelop the mall into a mixed-use space which will tentatively contain housing, businesses, shops, restaurants, and entertainment.
 Concept art presented during the retreat shows that much of the mall will be demolished, however, Dillards, Zion Market, and Cinemark will remain.
 The glass atrium where the food court currently stands will also remain, as a tribute to the mall which was a Lewisville staple for decades.

 In March 2024, during the annual Lewisville City Council Retreat, Lewisville Mayor TJ Gilmore mentioned that mall redevelopment plans had been discussed as early as 2013 or 2014.
 It was also mentioned that the mall owners hired their own architects and engineers to make adjustments to the redevelopment plans discussed the year prior.

 On February 9, 2024, a bond election was called by the Lewisville City Council asking voters to consider various projects around the city.
 One of the proposals included funding for street infrastructure at the current mall site.
 The election was held on May 4, 2024, with the proposal being approved by 77% of voters.
 The project will include right-of-way, utilities, drainage, grading and erosion control, along with other engineering expenses.
 The total cost for the project is $32,228,582.

 Redevelopment plans have not yet been finalized as the city of Lewisville is working to find a developer for the project.

 On November 1, 2024, Quicklotz relocated to the mall from North East Mall in Hurst, partially utilizing the space formerly occupied by JCPenney.

+Sometime in 2025, Quicklotz closed their Vista Mall location due to an unknown reason.
+It was replaced by an NTX Range.